SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 == Training Strategy
 // TODO: for whole chapter. check all parameters again in the end

-//*Single-Phase Training (UNet Variants)*

-Standard UNet and CLAHE-UNet:
-- Optimizer: Adam (lr=1e-4, betas=(0.9, 0.999))
-- Batch size: 16
-- Epochs: 100 (no early stopping)
-- LR scheduler: ReduceLROnPlateau (factor=0.5, patience=5)
-- Note: Both models showed continued improvement through epoch 100

-ASPP-UNet:
-- Optimizer: Adam (lr=1e-4, betas=(0.9, 0.999))
-- Batch size: 16
-- Epochs: 100 (maximum)
-- Early stopping: Patience=15
-- Actual epochs: 67 (early stopping triggered)
-- LR scheduler: ReduceLROnPlateau (factor=0.5, patience=5)
-- Note: Converged faster than baseline models, demonstrating superior training efficiency

-*Enhancer-Based Approaches (Two-Phase)*

-+ Phase 1: Enhancer-Only Training
-  - Epochs: 30 (standard), 50 (atrous)
-  - Early stopping: Patience=10 (standard), 15 (atrous)
-  - Actual epochs: 26 (standard), 50 (atrous)
-  - UNet: Frozen (pretrained weights)
-  - Enhancer: Trainable
-  - Optimizer: Adam (lr=1e-4)
-  - Loss: Segmentation + L1

-+ Phase 2: Joint Fine-Tuning
-  - Epochs: 20 (standard), 30 (atrous)
-  - Actual epochs: 20 (standard), 25 (atrous)
-  - UNet: Trainable
-  - Enhancer: Trainable
-  - Optimizer: Adam (lr=1e-5, 10× lower)
-  - Loss: Segmentation + L1

-Rationale: Phase 1 allows the enhancer to learn useful transformations without disrupting UNet weights.
-Phase 2 fine-tunes the entire pipeline jointly.
+=== Single-Phase Training for Baseline UNet Variants

+The training of the segmentation models was performed using a single-phase approach for the three UNet variants, namely the Standard UNet, CLAHE-UNet, and ASPP-UNet.
+In this setting, each model was trained in a single continuous phase without any separate pretraining or fine-tuning steps.
+All three networks were optimized using the Adam optimizer with a learning rate of $10^(-4)$ and $beta$ parameters of $(0.9, 0.999)$, with a batch size of 16.
+For stable convergence the ReduceLROnPlateau learning rate scheduler was applied with a factor of 0.5 and patience of 5 epochs.

+The Standard U-Net and CLAHE U-Net were both trained for 100 epochs without early stopping, as both models showed continued improvement throughout the entire training duration.

+The ASPP-UNet training used early stopping with a patience of 15 epochs to reduce overfitting.
+Although the maximum number of epochs was set to 100, the training stopped after 67 epochs due to early stopping.
+Despite this shorter training time, the ASPP-UNet converged faster than the baseline models, demonstrating superior training efficiency.

+=== Two-Phase Training of Enhancer-Based Approaches

+The enhancer-based models were trained in two phases.

+The first phase focused on only training the enhancer module while the UNet segmentation backbone remained frozen with pretrained weights.
+This phase aimed to let the enhancer learn useful image transformations without affecting the segmentation model.
+The Standard enhancer was trained for 30 epochs, but stopped early after 26 epochs, with an early stopping patience of 10 epochs.
+The Atrous enhancer required a longer training period with 50 epochs with no early stopping triggered.
+The patience was set to 15 epochs for this model.
+For both models the Adam optimizer with a learning rate of $10^(-4)$ and the combined segmentation + L1 loss were used.

+In the second phase, both the enhancement model and the segmentation model were trained jointly to fine-tune the entire pipeline.
+The Standard enhancer was trained for 20 epochs with no early stopping triggered, while the Atrous enhancer was trained for 30 epochs but stopped early after 25 epochs.
+The learning rate was reduced to $10^(-5)$ to allow gradual adaptation, while the same segmentation + L1 loss was applied.

 == Evaluation Metrics
+We evaluated segmentation performance using standard segmentation metrics, namely the Intersection over Union (IoU) and the Dice Coefficient.

-*Intersection over Union (IoU)* per class:
+//*Intersection over Union (IoU)* per class:
+The IoU for each class $c$ is defined as

 $ "IoU"_c = (Y_c inter hat(Y)_c)/(Y_c union hat(Y)_c) $

-where $Y_c$ is ground truth for class c, $hat(Y)_c$ is prediction.
+where $Y_c$ is the ground truth mask for class c, while $hat(Y)_c$ denotes the predicted mask for class c.

-*Mean IoU (mIoU)*:
+//*Mean IoU (mIoU)*:
+The mean IoU (mIoU) is then computed as the average over all $C$ classes:

 $ "mIoU" = 1/C sum_(c=1)^C "IoU"_c $

-*Dice Coefficient* (alternative metric):
+//*Dice Coefficient* (alternative metric):
+As an additional metric, the Dice Coefficient was calculated for each class $c$ as an evaluation for segmentation overlap:

 $ "Dice"_c =(2 |Y_c inter hat(Y)_c|)/(|Y_c|+|hat(Y_c)|) $

-We report mIoU as the primary metric for fair comparison across approaches.
+We used mIoU as the primary evaluation metric throughout this study to enable fair and consistent comparison across all approaches.

 == Implementation Details // Brauchen wir das?